oKatanaaa/Attention-is-all-you-need-Pytorch/README.md

 Implementation wise this is essentially the same as the [gordicaleksa/pytorch-original-transformer](https://github.com/gordicaleksa/pytorch-original-transformer) but with a much simpler training pipeline.
 I also updated some of the parts of his code base to a newer PyTorch API, so it looks much simpler and works a lot faster.

 I have trained my model on Yandex RU-EN and Multi30K EN-DE datasets, but provide weights only for the former.
-On RU-EN translation I got about 23 BLEU, on EN-DE about 14 BLEU.
+On RU-EN translation I got about 23 BLEU, on EN-DE about 21 BLEU.

-The repo contains a single GPU pipeline as well as distributed training pipeline.
+The repo contains a single-GPU pipeline as well as distributed training pipeline.

 ## Repo structure